veg/LabSite/README.md

 # Lab Website

 ## Contributing
 To modify the content just edit one of the three JSON files in the `src/data` directory.
-Layout or styling modifications can be made via a pull request or by reaching out to Ryan or Michael.
+Layout or styling modifications can be made via a pull request or by reaching out to Michael.

 ## Development